 Applications: Try to slip away for just five minutes to the break room, bathroom, stairwell or, ideally, outside.
 Remember that it will get better.
 Sniff from your bottle, an inhaler or even a tissue soaked in oils.
 Repeat a calming affirmation.
 If you really can’t get away, keep a bottle in your desk drawer for a quick sniff.
 I used to keep affirmation cards and oils in my desk drawer for quick calm-me-downs.

-2. You’re Getting Veeerrry Sleepy.
-Two hours before you can leave.
-It feels like an eternity.
+Two hours before you can clock out and it suddenly feels like an eternity.
 You wonder if anyone will notice if you disappear for a quick nap in the conference room.
 Instead of grabbing your 17th cup of coffee, use the uplifting power of essential oils instead!

 Applications: Diffuse essential oil at your desk if you’re able, or keep an inhaler handy and sniff frequently.
 Move around.
 Stand and do a quick stretch, drink cold water and sniff your oils again.
 Once when I was a new mother and never had enough sleep, I went to the ladies room, filled the sink with cold water and splashed my arms and face.